Obarun/66/doc/upgrade.md

 ## [Environment] Section

-This section now allows reusing the same variable or variable from the actual environment.
+This section now allows reusing the same variable from the actual environment.
 For instance:

 ```
 socket_name=!/run/dbus/system_bus_socket